Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

+The main challenges for efficient search through the model space are both the huge number of models and the presence of many local modes.
+Our algorithmic approach to this is to iteratively consider subsets of models and perform an efficient search within these subsets.
+In particular, subsets are generated using the methods inspired by ideas from genetic programming, while search within subsets is based on a recently published mode jumping MCMC (MJMCMC) algorithm \cite{hubin2018mode}.

-For high-dimensional variable selection problems, standard MCMC algorithms notoriously tend to get stuck in local maximums.
-In contrast, the mode jumping MCMC algorithm (MJMCMC) can jump between different modes within the discrete model space.
-The MJ\-MCMC procedure was originally proposed by~\citet{Tjelmeland99modejumping} for problems with continuous parameters and extended to model selection by~\citet{hubin2018mode}.
+The MJMCMC procedure was originally proposed by~\citeA{Tjelmeland99modejumping} for problems with continuous parameters and extended to model selection by~\citeA{hubin2018mode}.
 The MJMCMC is described in full detail in Algorithm~\ref{MJMCMCalg0}.

 The basic idea is to make a large jump (including or excluding many model components) combined with local optimization within the discrete model space to obtain a proposal model with high posterior probability.
-Within a Metropolis-Hastings setting, a valid acceptance probability is constructed using symmetric backward kernels, which guarantees that the resulting Markov chain is ergodic and has the desired limiting distribution \citep[see][for detail]{hubin2018mode}.
+Within a Metropolis-Hastings setting, a valid acceptance probability is constructed using symmetric backward kernels, which guarantees that the resulting Markov chain is ergodic and has the desired limiting distribution.
+For more details, see~\citeA{hubin2018mode}.
+The use of this algorithm requires the specification of two random steps: The large jump described by $q_l$ and the small randomization described by $q_r$.
+These distributions are defined through probabilities of changing an included feature to be excluded and vice versa, with a large probability within $q_l$ and a small probability within $q_r$.
+For the local optimization operation $q_o$, combinatorial optimization algorithms are applied, where we randomly choose between simulated annealing, greedy hill-climbing, and multiple try MCMC used as an optimization tool, see \citeA{hubin2018mode} for more details.